 The PUBLIC_CLOUD sections allow for substitutions from template and virtual network variables, the same way as the CONTEXT section allows.

 These values can furthermore be requested from the user using user inputs.
 A common scenario is to delegate the User Data to the end user.
 For that, a new User Input named USERDATA can be created of type

 text64 (the User Data needs to be encoded on base64), and a placeholder added to the PUBLIC_CLOUD section:

 PUBLIC_CLOUD = [ TYPE="EC2", AMI="ami-00bafcb5", KEYPAIR="gsg-keypair", INSTANCETYPE=m1.small, USERDATA="$USERDATA"]

-After successfully executing onehost create with -t option, your default editor will open.
-An example follows of how you can complete this area:
+-t option, your default editor will open.
+An example follows of how you can complete the information: